-

 Heat pumps are fast becoming a popular choice for social housing associations and local authorities looking for renewable heating solutions.
 When installed and operated correctly, they are one of the most economical and eco-friendly solutions available.
-If you are considering installing heat pumps within your housing stock, we have everything you need to know about this low carbon heating technology.
+If you are considering installing heat pumps within your housing stock, we have everything you need to know about this low-carbon heating technology.

 Heat pumps work in different ways and are compatible with different types of heating systems.
 The two main types of heat pumps that are particularly applicable to social housing which this article will cover are air source heat pumps and ground source heat pumps.
 Other types of heat pumps exist, such as exhaust air, hybrid and water source heat pumps.

-Air source heat pumps use the thermal energy in the air to generate warm air in the case of ‘air-to-air’ heat pumps, or warm water for heating and hot water in the case of ‘air-to-water’ heat pumps.
-They are a low carbon alternative for your housing stock, allowing you to reduce your reliance on gas or oil and use significantly less electricity.
+Air source heat pumps use thermal energy in the air to generate warm air in the case of ‘air-to-air’ heat pumps, or warm water for heating and hot water in the case of ‘air-to-water’ heat pumps.
+They are a low-carbon alternative for your housing stock, allowing you to reduce your reliance on gas or oil and use significantly less electricity.
 Not only does this reduce the carbon footprint but it can also reduce your residents’ heating bills.

 Heat pumps use electricity, so it is not free to use for your residents, and grid electricity is not yet zero carbon.
 When paired with solar PV though, running costs and carbon emissions are significantly reduced.

 Heat pumps can be highly efficient, at rates of over 300% efficiency, meaning for every one unit of electricity used 3 units of heat are generated.
 Some heat pumps are achieving much higher efficiencies than 300%.
-When installed and operated correctly, they can be cheap to use and will save significant amounts of carbon in comparison to fossil fuelled boilers for your housing stock.
+When installed and operated correctly, they can be cheap to use and will save significant amounts of carbon in comparison to fossil-fuelled boilers for your housing stock.

 Ground source heat pumps extract heat from the ground through a network of pipes buried underground.
 This type of heat pump is highly efficient and can provide heating and hot water for your stock all year round.
 Ground source heat pumps are ideal for projects with larger gardens or for blocks of flats or high-density housing where boreholes can be drilled on outdoor space.